MinecraftServerControl/MinecraftServerControl.github.io/docs/mscs/installation.md

 ```

 ## Quick start
+Recommended{: .label }
 The fastest way to install the script is to clone the git repository and run the included Makefile:
 ```bash
 sudo apt-get install git
 git clone https://github.com/MinecraftServerControl/mscs.git && cd mscs
 sudo make install
 ```
-This will give the user you created in the config (by default, the user is
+This will, by default, create a user to perform MSCS tasks
-called `minecraft`) access to write in the `/opt/mscs` folder.
+called `minecraft`and give it access to write in the `/opt/mscs` folder.

-## Manual configuration
+## Other ways to install